Carbs0126/NumberPickerView/README_English.md

         //and set `npv_RespondChangeOnDetached` false to avoid respondding `onValueChange` callbacks.
         //See dialog in my `GregorianLunarCalendar` project.

+        <attr name="npv_RespondChangeInMainThread" format="reference|boolean" />//set if the `onValueChanged` callbacks invoked
+        // in mainThread or in subThread, default is true, in mainThread. set it false if you want to run `onValueChanged` in
+        // subThread.

     //these attibutes below are used under wrap_content mode,
     //and if you want to change displayedValues with out making NumberPickerView changing its original position(four points of this view),